torvalds/linux/Documentation/input/devices/atarikbd.rst

 padded to form 8 byte long return packets.
 The responses to the status requests are designed so that the host may store them away (after stripping off the status report header byte) and later send them back as commands to ikbd to restore its state.
-The 0 pad bytes will be treated as NOPs by the ikbd.
+The 0 pad bytes will be treated as ANALPs by the ikbd.

     Valid STATUS INQUIRY commands are::